Table of Contents Link to heading

 - Color.shader: Renders objects with a solid color.
 Uses

-uniform for coloring. - Texture.shader:
+u_Coloruniform for coloring. - Texture.shader:

 - Supports texture mapping and Phong lighting (ambient, diffuse, specular).